dmitmel/brainwhat/README.md

 This project should:

-1.  contain code that is easy to read for beginners (who already know [the concepts of Rust](https://doc.rust-lang.org/book/second-edition/index.html))
+1.  have code that is easy to read for beginners (who already know [the concepts of Rust](https://doc.rust-lang.org/book/second-edition/index.html))
 2.  not sacrifice readability for performance (thanks to the _magic_ of the Rust compiler)
-3.  show that Rust is a really fast language
+3.  show that (safe) Rust is a really fast language
 4.  be at least comparable to optimizing brainfuck interpreters written in C (e.g. [bff4](http://mazonka.com/brainf/)), but being faster than them would be nice too!

 ## Installation